Ever been frustrated Why does my soundbar keep cutting out? You’re not alone, and the problem might be more common than you think.

 - Unplug the power cord from the soundbar’s back or wall outlet.

 If you’re still experiencing problems, contact your dealer or professional audio specialist for assistance.

 A good soundbar and an optimally connected TV set with a surround sound system are essential for TV and movie enjoyment in the home.
-If you know of any such issues, share them with the community in the comments section below.
-Hooke Audio hope you find it useful.
+Share them with the community in the comments part below if you know of any.
+Hooke Audio hopes you find it useful.